Act of Uniformity 1551

-The Act of Uniformity 1551, sometimes referred to as the Act of Uniformity 1552, was an Act of the Parliament of England.
+The Act of Uniformity 1551 (5 & 6 Edw.
+6. c.
+1), sometimes referred to as the Act of Uniformity 1552, or the Uniformity Act 1551 was an act of the Parliament of England.

-It was enacted by Edward VI of England to supersede his previous Act of 1549.
+It was enacted by Edward VI of England to supersede his previous Act of Uniformity 1548 (2 & 3 Edw.
+6. c.
+1).
 It was one of the last steps taken by the 'boy king' and his councillors to make England a more Protestant country before his death the following year.
-It replaced the 1549 Book of Common Prayer authorised by the Act of Uniformity 1549 with a revised and more clearly Protestant version, the 1552 Book of Common Prayer.
+It replaced the 1549 Book of Common Prayer authorised by the Act of Uniformity 1548 (2 & 3 Edw.
+6. c.
+1) with a revised and more clearly Protestant version, the 1552 Book of Common Prayer.
 Cranmer, the principal author of both the 1549 and 1552 versions of the liturgy maintained that there was no theological difference between the two.

 Anyone who attended or administered a service where this liturgy was not used faced six months imprisonment for a first offence, one year for a second offence, and life for a third.
-This Act was repealed by Mary in 1553.
+The act was repealed by Mary in 1553.

 Liturgical changes effected

 The Edwardine reformation represented a combination of moderate reformed theology with relatively traditional structures of the ministry and church government which were justified at the time by an appeal to the Early Church before Romish errors had corrupted it.

 Transubstantiation had already been dropped implicitly by the elimination from the 1549 rite of both the elevation of the host and the "shewing of the Sacrament to the people" during the prayer of consecration.
 However, late in 1552 after the new prayer book had passed through Parliament, John Knox launched a strong attack on the requirement to kneel to receive communion.
 Archbishop Thomas Cranmer persuaded the Privy Council to retain the practice, and the Council approved a declaration in its defence which is commonly known as the "Black Rubric", which was pasted into the earliest printed editions on a slip of paper.

-Notably, following Elizabeth I assuming the throne, the 1552 ordinal that had accompanied the 1552 Book of Common Prayer was thought to have been authorized under the Act of Uniformity 1559.
+Notably, following Elizabeth I assuming the throne, the 1552 ordinal that had accompanied the 1552 Book of Common Prayer was thought to have been authorized under the Act of Uniformity 1558 (1 Eliz.
+1. c.
+2).
 However, William Cecil, Elizabeth's Secretary of State, advised the queen that the act made no mention of the ordinal and that Thomas Cranmer's ordination liturgy was illegal.